paugier/mercurial-book/en/tour-merge.rst

 conflicts, and whether they came from our version of the file or theirs.

-Mercurial can tell from the way ``merge`` exits that it wasn't able to merge successfully, so it tells us what commands we'll need to run if we want to redo the merging operation.
+Mercurial can tell from the way ``merge`` exits that it wasn't able to merge successfully, so it tells us what commands we'll need to run if we want to redo the merge operation.
 This could be useful if, for example, we were running a graphical merge tool and quit because we were confused or realised we had made a mistake.

 If automatic or manual merges fail, there's nothing to prevent us from “fixing up” the affected files ourselves, and committing the results of our